 D’MAZ Lifestyle Salon is a Green Circle certified, private studio hair & wellness salon that prides itself on Eco-friendlypractices.
-Denise Zingale, Owner, Master Hairdresser and Certified Personal Trainer, opened her new location in Beachwood, Ohio in 2016.
+Denise Zingale, Owner, Master Hairdresser, Certified Personal Trainer, and Reiki Master, opened her new location in Beachwood, Ohio in 2016.

 Happy Earth Day!

 For your personalized, private appointment with Denise, please call: tel:(216) 292-4247~ 3609 Park East Dr. Ste.
 518 Beachwood, Ohio 44122

 By: Denise Zingale / D’MAZ Lifestyle Salon (216) 292-HAIR (4247)

 Women’s hairstyle trends today are diversified and provide endless creativity when it comes to innovations and new beauty looks.

 From timeless all-natural and highly textured hairstyles to extravagant braids, updos and twists, Women’s hairstyle trends show immense incentives and complementing style alternatives for all hair types and face shapes to highlight your best features.
 Check out some of these great hairstyle trends below!